vwillyams/garbage-ECSJobDemos/Documentation/content/custom_job_types.md

     AtomicSafetyHandle m_Safety;
 #endif

-    // The current worker thread index, it must use this exact name since it is injected int m_ThreadIndex;
+    // The current worker thread index; it must use this exact name since it is injected int m_ThreadIndex;

     public static implicit operator NativeCacheCounter.Concurrent (NativeCacheCounter cnt)